-Shouldn’t we check the oxygen sensor (O2) first; before looking at fuel trim values; to confirm that they’re providing good data ?
+Shouldn’t we check the oxygen (O2) sensor first; before looking at fuel trim values, to confirm that they’re providing good data ?
 Because, we already know the vehicle has a intermittent driveability issue; and the Check Engine light (CEL) is not on.

 As a result, the (PCM) has already tested the (O2) sensors; using the criteria set in the (O2) sensor monitors.
 So, depending on the (PCM) strategy; these tests are performed, with every key cycle as the vehicle is being driven.

 Intermittent Temperature Related Problems

 Often a circuit is shorting out or opening up; as a result of thermal expansion or contraction.
 Other possibilities are, a failing crank sensor or mass air flow sensor.
 Some vehicle types had problems with their ignition switches, loose connections; and (especially) grounds.
 In some cases, the cause can be; a defective fuel pump, computer or their respective power relays.
 Finally, heat may be causing, a loose or corroded connector or ground, to break contact.

 So, as operating temperatures rise, wiring connectors and even integrated circuits may open up.